cucumber/docs/contributing-to-documentation.md

 First-time **contributors** will have to send a pull request.

-Once your first pull request has been accepted you will be promoted to a **committer** and gain write access to the [GitHub](https://github.com/cucumber/docs.cucumber.io) repository.
+Once your first pull request has been accepted, you will be promoted to a **committer** and gain write access to the [GitHub](https://github.com/cucumber/docs.cucumber.io) repository.
 As a **committer** you should still use pull requests.

 Each pull request should only modify/add a single topic.
 Don't lump many unrelated document changes into the same pull request.

-The title of documentation pull requests should be prefixed `[docs] `.
-The title should explain what docs you are modifying/creating.
+The title should explain what docs you are modifying/creating and why.
 For example `[docs] Add tags.md` or `[docs] Modify tags.md to explain boolean expressions`.

 The more general contribution process is described in the [Cucumber Community Contributing Guide](../CONTRIBUTING.md).